 Jamaica is home of rum, reggae, Rastafarians and the world’s fastest runners.
 Montego Bay is one of three most common ports along the north coast of Jamaica used by cruise ships.
-Our cruise ship, MS Carnival Dream, docked in to Montego Bay on Earth Day (the anniversary of the birth of the modern environmental movement) in April 2015.
+Our cruise ship, MS Carnival Dream, docked in to Montego Bay on Earth Day (the anniversary of the birth of the modern environmental movement).

 Shore excursion to Montego Bay Jamaica